SamhammerAG/Samhammer.Authentication.Vue/README.md

 ## How to publish

 * Increase version in package.json and push to git.
-* Add tag with semver version and push got git.
+* Add tag with semver version and push to git.
 * Check github action to validated, that package was released to npm registry.